 Legacy Planning Law Group knows that the best way to help our clients is to understand their long-term care planning needs and help them build that plan.
 If you’re interested in learning more about Medicaid planning, please book your free 15-minute phone call with us today!

 Long-term care is expensive, and these costs only continue to increase as baby boomers age.
-Although the range varies depending on where you live, according to the Genworth Cost of Care Study for 2019, the national median annual cost of a private nursing home room is $102,200 with a 3.7% annual increase projected.
-With improved medical care, the average life span of adults also is increasing; this translates into more years of care at increasingly higher rates.
-Without some sort of financial assistance, these costs could be financially devastating.
-In fact, your entire life savings could be quickly depleted within a few years of needing long-term care.
-This is where Medicaid can help.
+The average life span of adults is increasing, translating into more years of care at increasingly higher rates.
+Without financial assistance, these long-term care costs could be financially devastating for a Florida senior.
+The cost of care could quickly deplete your entire life savings within a few years of needing long-term care.
+This is where Florida Medicaid can help.

 If your need for nursing home care is immediate, time is not something you can afford to lose.
 Why?
-Because you will have to pay with your own personal assets until you qualify for Medicaid.
+Because you will have to pay with your assets until you qualify for Medicaid.
+Our experienced Jacksonville elder law attorneys can help you or a loved one understand and qualify for Florida Medicaid while protecting your assets.

 * The Community Spouse Resource Allowance amount is adjusted every year.
 The current amount in effect at any given time may vary depending on when the most recent figures are released.

-This is only a brief and oversimplified review of a few Medicaid rules, of which there are myriad more.
-Navigating them on your own could be a nightmare at best and subject you to penalties at worst.
-Fortunately, though, our experienced professionals can guide you through the Medicaid maze.
-We can advise you throughout the application process, ensuring that you retain the maximum income and total assets allowed by law.
+Navigating Medicaid on your own could be a nightmare at best and subject you to penalties at worst.
+Fortunately, though, our experienced Medicaid planning attorneys can guide you through the Medicaid maze.
+Our Jacksonville lawyers can advise you throughout the application process, ensuring that you retain the maximum income and total assets allowed by law.
+Meet with our Medicaid planning attorney to get started!

 During the call, we will find out what your planning needs are so we can see if we can help you.
 We will also figure out if we would be a good fit for each other.